 Prerana Vaidya, Kidizens CEO

-Nora is delighted to be taking on a teaching role at Kidizens!
+Nora is the site manager and the main teacher at our Los Altos location.
 After earning her undergraduate degree in developmental linguistics from Earlham College, she received a master’s in school counseling from Vanderbilt University in 2011.
 She spent the past year working with migrant students in Monterey County and teaching with Galileo Learning in Los Altos.
 Nora is passionate about helping young people learn in ways that are innovative, effective, and FUN!
 She loves spending time outside in the sunshine, cooking, making art, playing guitar, making new friends, and exploring all that the Bay Area has to offer.

 Drew Jones, Teacher

-Drew is very excited to have joined the Kidizens team!
+Drew is excited to be a part of the Kidizens team!
+Drew is a kindergarten teacher at Synapse.
 He graduated from Radford University in Virginia with a BS in Environmental Biology.
 He has spent much time teaching environmental education to children across the country in Virginia, Mississippi, California and Alaska.
 His passion and dedication toward teaching environmental activism and civic awareness made him a popular teacher with many outdoor education programs.
-In his free time you can find him hiking, longboarding, playing music, running and smiling at the beach.
+In his free time you can find him hiking, longboarding, playing music, running and smiling at the beach and spreading smiles and cheer at Kidizens birthday parties as the main birthday party coordinator!

 Steve Putz, Teacher